KeyCorp Cuts The Trade Desk (NASDAQ:TTD) Price Target to $740.00

-The Trade Desk (NASDAQ:TTD) had its price objective decreased by KeyCorp from $851.00 to $740.00 in a research note issued to investors on Tuesday morning, The Fly reports.
-KeyCorp currently has an overweight rating on the technology company’s stock.
+The Trade Desk (NASDAQ:TTD) had its target price cut by KeyCorp from $851.00 to $740.00 in a research note issued on Monday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the technology company’s stock.
+KeyCorp’s price objective would suggest a potential upside of 43.00% from the company’s previous close.

-A number of other research analysts also recently issued reports on the stock.
-Stifel Nicolaus lifted their price objective on shares of The Trade Desk from $650.00 to $700.00 and gave the stock a hold rating in a research report on Tuesday.
-Rosenblatt Securities lowered their target price on shares of The Trade Desk from $730.00 to $400.00 and set a neutral rating for the company in a research note on Tuesday.
-Evercore ISI assumed coverage on shares of The Trade Desk in a research note on Tuesday, April 13th.
-They issued an outperform rating and a $770.00 target price for the company.
-Vertical Research upgraded shares of The Trade Desk from a mixed rating to a positive rating in a research note on Tuesday, April 27th.
-Finally, Pivotal Research lifted their target price on shares of The Trade Desk from $950.00 to $1,010.00 and gave the stock a buy rating in a research note on Friday, February 19th.
-Seven analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-The company currently has an average rating of Buy and a consensus price target of $751.52.
+Several other equities research analysts have also issued reports on the company.
+Rosenblatt Securities dropped their price target on The Trade Desk from $730.00 to $400.00 and set a “neutral” rating on the stock in a research report on Monday.
+Macquarie upped their price target on The Trade Desk from $775.00 to $900.00 and gave the company an “outperform” rating in a research report on Tuesday, February 2nd.
+Truist raised The Trade Desk from a “hold” rating to a “buy” rating and dropped their price target for the company from $880.00 to $620.00 in a research report on Tuesday, May 11th.
+Stifel Nicolaus lowered their price objective on The Trade Desk from $700.00 to $650.00 and set a “hold” rating for the company in a research note on Monday.
+Finally, Truist Securities upgraded The Trade Desk from a “hold” rating to a “buy” rating and lowered their price objective for the stock from $880.00 to $620.00 in a research note on Monday.
+Seven investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
+The Trade Desk currently has a consensus rating of “Buy” and a consensus target price of $749.14.

-The Trade Desk (NASDAQ:TTD) last issued its quarterly earnings data on Monday, May 10th.
-The technology company reported $1.41 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.34 by $1.07.
-The Trade Desk had a net margin of 19.31% and a return on equity of 19.65%.
-The firm had revenue of $219.80 million for the quarter, compared to the consensus estimate of $217.28 million.
-During the same quarter in the previous year, the firm earned $0.90 EPS.
-The company’s quarterly revenue was up 36.8% compared to the same quarter last year.
-Equities analysts expect that The Trade Desk will post 3.12 earnings per share for the current fiscal year.
+The Trade Desk (NASDAQ:TTD) last posted its quarterly earnings results on Monday, May 10th.
+The technology company reported $1.41 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.34 by $1.07.
+The business had revenue of $219.80 million for the quarter, compared to analyst estimates of $217.28 million.
+The Trade Desk had a return on equity of 19.65% and a net margin of 19.31%.
+The business’s revenue was up 36.8% compared to the same quarter last year.
+During the same period in the prior year, the company posted $0.90 EPS.
+On average, equities analysts expect that The Trade Desk will post 3.12 earnings per share for the current fiscal year.

-In related news, CFO Blake Jeffrey Grayson sold 1,691 shares of the business’s stock in a transaction on Wednesday, February 17th.
-The shares were sold at an average price of $851.00, for a total value of $1,439,041.00.
-Following the completion of the transaction, the chief financial officer now directly owns 19,033 shares in the company, valued at approximately $16,197,083.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CMO Susan Vobejda sold 3,296 shares of the business’s stock in a transaction on Friday, February 19th.
-The stock was sold at an average price of $900.00, for a total transaction of $2,966,400.00.
-Following the completion of the sale, the chief marketing officer now directly owns 24,108 shares of the company’s stock, valued at approximately $21,697,200.
+In related news, CFO Blake Jeffrey Grayson sold 1,691 shares of the firm’s stock in a transaction dated Wednesday, February 17th.
+The stock was sold at an average price of $851.00, for a total transaction of $1,439,041.00.
+Following the completion of the transaction, the chief financial officer now owns 19,033 shares of the company’s stock, valued at $16,197,083.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CMO Susan Vobejda sold 1,234 shares of the firm’s stock in a transaction dated Wednesday, May 12th.
+The shares were sold at an average price of $510.74, for a total value of $630,253.16.
+Following the transaction, the chief marketing officer now directly owns 24,650 shares of the company’s stock, valued at approximately $12,589,741.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 145,316 shares of company stock valued at $111,137,487.
+In the last three months, insiders sold 145,316 shares of company stock valued at $111,137,487.
 Company insiders own 12.04% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the company.
-Avitas Wealth Management LLC grew its holdings in shares of The Trade Desk by 35.9% during the fourth quarter.
-Avitas Wealth Management LLC now owns 1,303 shares of the technology company’s stock worth $1,044,000 after buying an additional 344 shares in the last quarter.
-BlackRock Inc. grew its holdings in shares of The Trade Desk by 5.9% in the fourth quarter.
-BlackRock Inc. now owns 2,483,610 shares of the technology company’s stock valued at $1,989,372,000 after purchasing an additional 138,203 shares during the period.
-CHURCHILL MANAGEMENT Corp grew its holdings in shares of The Trade Desk by 25.6% in the fourth quarter.
-CHURCHILL MANAGEMENT Corp now owns 8,472 shares of the technology company’s stock valued at $6,786,000 after purchasing an additional 1,726 shares during the period.
-NWK Group Inc. grew its holdings in shares of The Trade Desk by 2.4% in the fourth quarter.
-NWK Group Inc. now owns 6,116 shares of the technology company’s stock valued at $4,899,000 after purchasing an additional 143 shares during the period.
-Finally, Roman Butler Fullerton & Co. purchased a new stake in shares of The Trade Desk in the fourth quarter valued at about $405,000.
+A number of hedge funds have recently made changes to their positions in the stock.
+Brown Advisory Inc. boosted its stake in The Trade Desk by 12.1% during the first quarter.
+Brown Advisory Inc. now owns 908 shares of the technology company’s stock valued at $592,000 after buying an additional 98 shares in the last quarter.
+MML Investors Services LLC boosted its stake in The Trade Desk by 32.6% during the first quarter.
+MML Investors Services LLC now owns 7,109 shares of the technology company’s stock valued at $4,633,000 after buying an additional 1,746 shares in the last quarter.
+Stephens Inc. AR boosted its stake in The Trade Desk by 2.1% during the first quarter.
+Stephens Inc. AR now owns 2,425 shares of the technology company’s stock valued at $1,580,000 after buying an additional 50 shares in the last quarter.
+Caisse DE Depot ET Placement DU Quebec lifted its holdings in shares of The Trade Desk by 24.0% during the first quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 419 shares of the technology company’s stock valued at $273,000 after purchasing an additional 81 shares during the last quarter.
+Finally, Taikang Asset Management Hong Kong Co Ltd purchased a new stake in shares of The Trade Desk during the first quarter valued at $2,015,000.
 66.43% of the stock is owned by institutional investors and hedge funds.

 About The Trade Desk